 For example, the word “fat” refers to the presence of adipose tissue.
 But for many, there may also be evaluative baggage added on to its meaning.
 One approach might be to grant the descriptive component of a word or phrase when it becomes apparent, and then ask the client what it means to have that word apply to him.
 What typically happens when you do this is that a number of negatively evaluative thoughts about what it means to be “fat” will emerge.
 Purely evaluative thoughts like these can then be sorted into their proper category.

 Remember, the purpose of this exercise is not to help the client determine which category of statements are true and which are false, but rather to practice the categorization process itself, then to draw from direct, exercise-related history of noticing how solid or weightless those thoughts actually are.

-For more about defusion, check out our upcoming webinar, Defusion: From Technique to Radical Intervention with Matthew Boone, LCSW, on September 20, 2016.
+For more about defusion, check out our ACT 1 on-demand webinar, with Matthew Boone, LCSW.
 This webinar will help participants better understand the role of defusion in psychotherapy, identify the ways defusion can help to facilitate willingness and values work, and use defusion techniques in sessions with clients.

 Editor’s note: This article was adapted with permission by Context Press from Cognitive Defusion in Practice: A Clinician’s Guide to Assessing, Observing and Supporting Change In Your Client by John T. Blackledge, 2015.